 Fees.
 While the specific terms of our contracts vary significantly from client to client, generally our customized separate account clients are charged asset-based fees annually on committed or net invested capital and/or net asset value.
 These fees often decrease over the life of the contract due to built-in declines in contractual rates and/or as a result of lower net invested capital balances as capital is returned to clients.
 For some customized separate accounts, we charge clients annual fixed fees, and, in certain cases, we earn an incentive fee or carried interest based on realized gains, particularly when the investment strategies include secondary investments and direct investments.
 In certain cases, we also provide advisory and/or reporting services and, therefore, we also receive fees for services such as monitoring and reporting on a client's existing private markets investments.
-In addition, we may provide for investments in our specialized funds as part of our customized separate accounts, and therefore we also receive incentive fees or carried interest based on realized funds and/or management fees under the terms of such funds.
-We generally reduce the management and/or incentive fees or carried interest on customized separate accounts are invested in our specialized funds so that our clients do not pay duplicate fees.
+In addition, we may provide for investments in our specialized funds as part of our customized separate accounts, and therefore we also receive fees or carried interest based on realized gains of investments in our specialized funds and/or management fees under the terms of such funds.
+We generally reduce the management and/or incentive fees or carried interest on customized separate accounts to the extent that assets in the accounts are invested in our specialized funds so that our clients do not pay duplicate fees.